Skip to content

 A

-Penetrating injury refers to a wound with an entrance but no exit wound.
-Perforating injury has both an entrance and an exit wound, completely traversing the globe.
-Penetrating injuries are relatively less severe, but the rate of intraocular foreign body (IOFB) is up to 40%, requiring careful attention.
+Penetrating injury refers to a wound with an entry site but no exit site.
+Perforating injury has both an entry and an exit wound, completely traversing the eye.
+Penetrating injuries are relatively less severe, but attention must be paid to the possibility of intraocular foreign body (IOFB).

 Slit-lamp finding of a stellate corneal laceration due to penetrating ocular trauma